HMS Cumberland (1902): Construction and service

 Cumberland, named for the English county, was laid down by London and Glasgow Shipbuilding at their shipyard in Govan on 19 February 1901 and launched on 16 December 1902, when she was named by Lady Morpeth.
 She was completed on 1 December 1904 and assigned to the 2nd Cruiser Squadron of the Channel Fleet.
-She was transferred to the Home Fleet in December 1906 and was refitted to serve as a cadet training ship from 1907–08.
+She was transferred to the Home Fleet in December 1906 and was refitted to serve as a cadet training ship from 1907–1908.
 From May 1912 to July 1914 she was under the command of Captain Aubrey Smith and was present for the July 1914 Fleet review at Spithead.

 She was sent to West Africa after the beginning of the war in August and supported operations in the Cameroons where she captured 10 German merchantmen at Douala on 27 September.
 She was assigned to the 5th Cruiser Squadron in January 1915 where she conducted patrols for German raiders and escorted convoys for the rest of the war.

-Cumberland was paid off in April 1920 in Queenstown, Ireland and sold to Thos.
+Cumberland was paid off in April 1920 in Queenstown, Ireland (modern Cobh), and sold to Thos.
 W. Ward for scrap on 9 May 1921.
 She was finally broken up at Briton Ferry in 1923.